TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 - `--organism`: the organism to which the data corresponds.
 Possible values: [human, mouse].
 Default value: human
 - `--num-cpus`: number of CPUs to use (*optional*)
 - `--config`: a config file with the paths to dependencies as shown below  (*optional*)
-- `--patient-id`: patient identifier (*optional*, this is only relevant if the column `patientIdentifier` is missing in the candidate input file)
+- `--patient-id`: patient identifier (*optional*, this is only relevant if the column `patientIdentifier` is missing in the candidate input file and it contains only candidates from one patient)
 - `--verbose`: get detailed logs

 **PLEASE NOTE THE FOLLOWING HINTS**: